 State law requires all dogs over the age of 4 months to be licensed in the area that they live.
 If a dog is lost or injured this identification makes it possible to contact the dog's owner.
 Contact the Livermore City Hall Finance Department to obtain a license.
 Be ready to provide them with current rabies vaccine information from a licensed veterinarian and documentation verifying that your dog has been spayed or neutered.
-Please call 925-960-4315 for further information.
+Licenses are only valid through the rabies expiration date therefore, if the rabies vaccination has expired or will expire in the next two months a new rabies vaccine needs to be administered before a dog license can be issued.
+Please call (925) 960-4315 or E-mail email@example.com for further information.

 All delinquent payments require a $10.00 penalty!